cdoelling/century-list/books.md

 167. Words that work by Frank Luntz
 168. Meditations by Marcus Arelius
 169. The everything store by Brad Stone
-170. The lingerie book by Mitchel Gray
+170. The Tao of Winnie the Pooh
-171. Lingerie Modern Guide by Leslie Scott
+171. A Modern Guide by Leslie Scott
 172. Astrophysics for People in a Hurry by Neil Degrass Tyson
 173. How to Fail and Still Win Big by Scott Adams
 174. The Last Black Unicorn by Tiffany Haddish